woedem/UCCMobile/README.md

 samples, guidance on mobile development, and a full API reference.

--Configuration
+Configuration and Version
+-It can be run in version control
-Flutter SDK Version: Flutter (Channel stable, v1.12.13+hotfix.9) Android SDK Version: Android SDK version 29.0.3 Android Studio Version: version 3.6
+-Flutter SDK Version: Flutter (Channel stable, v1.12.13+hotfix.9) -Android SDK Version: Android SDK version 29.0.3 -Android Studio Version: version 3.6